Why the Google search results page matters for SEO

 There are plenty of things you can do to influence the SERPs – or at least attempt to entice them into ‘choosing’ your webpage so that you increase your chances of climbing the rankings and thereby boost traffic to your site.

 And that’s why the SERPs matter to SEO and why it matters to have an experienced SEO specialist on your side.
+At first glance, SEO is complex, daunting and somewhat bewildering, but it is doable and this is one reason Why I Launched The SEO School.

 Are you frustrated customers can’t find your website?